Multicolor Tur\'an numbers II -- a generalization of the Ruzsa-Szemer\'edi theorem and new results on cliques and odd cycles: Introduction

 \begin{theorem} \end{theorem}

 This theorem shows the existence of graph pairs $(F, G)$ where $\ex_F{(n,G)}\sim \frac{1}{v(F)^2}n^2$ holds, verifying the conjecture stated in \cite{IKNV}.
-Observe that assuming $F$ and $G$ are graphs such that there is no homomorphism from $G$ to $F$, follows from a decomposition of the blow-up graph $F[m]$ of $F$ to graphs $F$.
-Indeed, the existence of such a decomposition follows from the result of Haxell and Rödl \cite{packing}, while $F[m]$ does not contain $G$ as a subgraph according to our assumption.
+Observe that assuming $F$ and $G$ are graphs such that there is no homomorphism from $G$ to $F$, holds by \cite[Theorem~3.1]{IKNV}.
+The main tool behind this result was a theorem due to Haxell and Rödl \cite{packing}, which will be used in this paper as well, so we discuss it in detail in Section 3.

 We discuss the case when $F$ is a longer odd cycle as well.